-A minimum enrollment of 6 credit hours per semester, for 4 semesters, is required of domestic students.
-A minimum enrollment of 12 credit hours per semester, for 4 semesters, is required of international students.
+Minimum enrollment of 6 credit hours per semester, for 4 semesters, is required of domestic students.
+Unless registering for Range 1 in one semester and Range 3 in another.

+Minimum enrollment of 12 credit hours per semester, for 4 semesters, is required of international students.
 International students may enroll in Range-3 status for the fourth semester of study if the student is exiting the program following the conclusion of the fourth semester and will meet all degree requirements by the end of the fourth semester.